 Colour separation: Process by which a continuous tone colour image is separated into the four process colours (CMYK) for print production.

 Crop: marks lines near the margins of artwork or photos indicating where to trim, perforate or fold.

 CTP: An acronym for computer-to-plate; a process of printing directly from a computer onto the plate used by a printing press.

-Digital printing: An image is sent directly to the printer using digital files such as pdf’s and those from graphics software such as Illustrator and InDesign.
+Digital printing: An image is sent directly to the printer using digital files such as PDFs and from graphics software such as Illustrator and InDesign.
 This eliminates the need for a printing plate, which is used in offset printing, which can save money and time.
 Benefits are for very short runs or for personalised print.

-Dot gain: A printing defect in which dots print larger than intended, causing darker colours or tones due to the spreading of ink on stock.
+Dot gain: A printing defect in which dots print larger than intended, causing darker colours or tones due to the spreading of ink on the stock.
 The more absorbent the stock, the more dot gain.
-Can also vary with type of ink.
-Dpi An acronym for dots per inch; dpi measures the quality of an image from a scanner or output resolution of a printer.
+Can also vary with the type of ink.
+Dpi An acronym for dots per inch; dpi measures the quality of an image from a scanner or the output resolution of a printer.
 The greater the dpi, the higher the quality will be.
 However, the larger the file size, the slower it will process.